T2 Corporation – Income Tax Guide – Before you start

 After we receive your return, we send it to Corporation Services of the responsible tax centre for processing.
 See the list of the tax centres.

-- send an email notification that there is mail for you to view in your secure online account, if you registered to receive online mail by using the “Manage online mail” service at My Business Account or
+- send an email notification that there is mail for you to view in your secure online account, if you registered to receive online mail by using the “Manage online mail” service through My Business Account; or

 - mail a notice of assessment.